FShikongo/febbie-shikongo-studio-board/studio-board-frontend/README.md

 ## Overview

-Studio Board is a media and production job board app that connects industry professionals with opportunities, including job openings, volunteering, networking events, access to film premieres and festivals.
+Studio Board is a media and production job board app that connects industry professionals with opportunities, including job openings, volunteering, networking events, access to film premieres, and festivals.
 It serves as a hub for filmmakers, creatives, and production professionals to find work, collaborate, and grow their networks within the film, media, and entertainment industry.

 ### Problem Space